Ekisa-Team/cdk/packages/forms/README.md

 **Usage**

-To create a custom plugin you just need to define a new class and implement de FormPlugin interface
+To create a custom plugin you just need to define a new class and implement the FormPlugin interface

 ```ts
 import { FormPlugin } from '@ekisa-cdk/forms';